decentology/Flow-FastCamp/README.md

 Create a volunteer Dapp where k-12 clubs can give NFTs to their volunteers to earn points for volunteering their time, allowing them to earn incentives for community discounts.

+### Hicham's Project Idea for Flow Dapp

+My objective for now is to create a user firendly marketplace, on Flow.

 ## Join our community:
 [Discord](https://discord.com/invite/uqecGxg) |
 [Discourse](forum.decentology.com) |